 - 2 cups white whole wheat flour

-- 1/2 cup toasted raw walnuts or pecans — roughly chopped (optional) or 1/3 cup dark chocolate chips (dairy free if needed), plus optional extra to sprinkle over the top
+- 1/2 cup toasted raw walnuts or pecans roughly chopped (optional) or 1/3 cup dark chocolate chips (dairy-free if needed), plus optional extra to sprinkle over the top

-Place a rack in the center of your oven and preheat the oven to 325 degrees F. Lightly grease a 9x5-inch loaf pan with nonstick spray, line with parchment paper so that two opposite sides over hang the edge of the pan (like handles).
+- Place a rack in the center of your oven and preheat to 325 degrees F. Lightly grease a 9×5-inch loaf pan with nonstick spray, and line with parchment paper.
+Allow the two opposite sides of the parchment to overhang the edges of the pan (like handles).
 Grease again.

-Sprinkle the cinnamon, baking soda, baking powder, and salt over the top of the batter, then mix to combine.
+- Sprinkle the cinnamon, baking soda, baking powder, and salt over the top of the batter, then mix to combine.
 Sprinkle in the flour, then with a rubber spatula or wooden spoon, stir just until the flour disappears.
 Fold in the zucchini and nuts.